Piocreat G12 Pellet 3D Printer: Industrial FGF 3D Printing Machine with Large Build Volume

 The PioCreat G12 is priced at $44,999.00 and targets industrial-scale manufacturing with a 1200×1000×1000mm build volume, 3kg/hour extrusion rate, and support for over 15 engineering-grade materials — cutting material costs by up to 60% compared to filament systems.
 It is an industrial additive manufacturing system.

-Piocreat G12 3D printer with a sleek black and gray design, featuring large front doors and visible wheels for mobility.
+Piocreat G12 industrial 3D printer with sleek design, double doors, and visible branding, likely used for professional manufacturing tasks.

 Our mission